Economy of Australia: Manufacturing

-Agriculture
+Agriculture, aquaculture and forestry

 In 2019, the value added from agriculture, fishing and forestry combined made up approximately 2.1% of Australia's GDP.
 60% of farm products are exported.
 Irrigation is an important and widespread practice for a country where many parts receive low rainfall.
 Agriculture, forestry and fishing was the second-strongest industry from 2013 to 2015, with the number of employees growing from 295,495 in February 2013 to 325,321 in February 2015.

 Services

 IT-related jobs (such as computer systems design and engineering) are defined as Professional, Scientific and Technical Services by the Department of Education, Employment and Workplace Relations of Australia.
 IT job creation occurs mostly in the state capital cities of Australia.

-Finance
+Banking and finance

 Australia's "big four banks" (National Australia Bank, Commonwealth Bank, Australia and New Zealand Banking Group and Westpac) are among the 'World's 50 Safest Banks' as of April 2012.

 Between 1991 and 2013, 36,720 mergers and acquisitions with a total known value of US$2,040 billion with the involvement of Australian firms have been announced.
 In the year 2013, 1,515 transactions valued at US$78 billion had been announced which was a decrease in terms of numbers (−18%) and value (−11%) compared to 2012.
 The largest takeover or merger transaction involving Australian companies was the 2007 takeover of the Coles Group by Wesfarmers, totalling A$22 billion.